Five Benefits of Using Recycled Wiping Rags

 4. Using Recycled Rags Reduces Carbon Emissions

-Textile decomposition in landfills could take hundreds of years.
-During that time, they are emitting carbon into the atmosphere.
-According to Textile Recycling Facts and Figures, “the annual environmental impact of a household’s clothing is equivalent to the water needed to fill 1000 bathtubs and the carbon emissions from driving an average modern car for 6,000 miles.”
+According to Textile Recycling Facts and Figures, “the annual environmental impact of a household’s clothing is equivalent to the water needed to fill 1,000 bathtubs and the carbon emissions from driving an average modern car for 6,000 miles.”

 5. Recycled Rags Create Jobs

-The used textile industry is labor intensive, employing thousands of workers in the United States.
+Reclaiming textiles for use as wiping rags is labor intensive, employing thousands of workers in the United States.
 Workers sort and cut used clothing and textiles into wiping rags.
-Each garment is handled, processed and inspected by a human employee.
+Each garment is handled, processed, and inspected by a human employee.

 Try Recycled Wiping Rags from All Rags

-If you are not currently using recycled wiping rags at home or on the job, we encourage you to try some with your next wiping rag purchase.
+If you are not currently using recycled wiping rags at home or in your business, we encourage you to try some with your next wiping rag purchase.
 Keep an open mind, as they don’t always look as pretty or as consistently shaped as new wiping rags.
-Ask yourself if the rag’s outward appearance is important to its function.
-If not, a recycled rag is the most cost-effective and environmentally friendly choice!

 Check out our specials on Recycled Color T-shirt Knit Rags and Recycled Colored Sweatshirt Rags and call us today at 1.888.335.6439 or order online to start benefiting from using recycled wiping rags.